29 to 58 kilograms (63 to 128 pounds)

-Up to 13 years in captivity
+10 to 12 years in the wild, up to 13 years in captivity

 Woodland forest to open plains

-Humans, wild dogs, cheetahs, leopards, lions, jackals
+Humans, wild dogs, cheetahs, leopards, lions, jackals, servals, honey badger, caracals

 Behavior & Diet

 When ready to give birth, the female leaves the group and goes to a secluded spot.
 Unlike many other grazing animals, gerenuks bear young at any time instead of just before the rainy season.
-During the first weeks of its life, the baby gerenuk spends its time hidden in the bush while its mother feeds.
+During the first weeks of its life, the baby spends its time hidden in the bush while its mother feeds.
 She returns to suckle the fawn three to four times a day and carefully cleans or eats its waste to leave no trace of scent.

 Gerenuks use several vocalizations, including a buzzing sound when alarmed, a whistle when annoyed, a loud bleat when in extreme danger, and a soft bleat when females communicate with their young.